Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 To crate train or not to crate train, that is one of the many questions pet parents face when they bring home a new puppy!

-Free-roaming puppies can get into all sorts of trouble, including chewing power cords, falling down stairs, or eating dangerous objects.
+Also, free-roaming puppies can get into treacherous situations, including chewing power cords, falling downstairs, or eating dangerous objects.

 But, how do you go about crate training a puppy?

 First of all, It is essential that your puppy doesn’t associate their crate with punishment.
 Instead, they should see their crate as a safe and secure, den-like environment that keeps them safe from harm.

 When it comes to getting puppies to enjoy their crate, there are several things to try:

 - Choose a crate that is big enough for your puppy to turn around, lie down, and stand up - but not so big that they can potty in one corner and lie in another.
 (You might need to upgrade as your puppy grows)

 - Create a ritual for your puppy.
 Before putting them in their crate, talk to them, and give them positive reinforcement.
 Then allow your puppy to potty before putting them in the crate.

 - Make the crate a comfortable space for your puppy.
 Put a soft, warm blanket in the crate along with a toy.

 - Give lots of praise and a treat once the door is closed, so your puppy learns how delightful it is to be in the crate.